Europe reopened to Americans. Why, it asks, hasn’t the US reciprocated? - The Boston Globe

 Advertisement

-But nearly two months later, even as Europe has overtaken the United States in vaccinations, America’s borders remain closed to most European travelers, even ones with vaccinations.
-And with fears of the delta variant of the virus raging, there appears to be no end in sight.

 “We insist comparable rules be applied to arrivals in both directions,” Ursula von der Leyen, the president of the European Commission, the bloc’s executive arm, said last week at a news conference.
-Officials with the bloc have even suggested reimposing travel restrictions against U.S travelers.
+Officials with the bloc have even suggested reimposing travel restrictions against US travelers, though a quick change is not expected since many countries are reluctant to risk further ruin to summer tourism.

 For some European families, the continued ban has compounded one of the deepest sorrows of the pandemic — separation itself — as loved ones become ill across closed borders and family elders grow fearful they may never see their loved ones again.